Guillemdb/FractalAI/README.md

   If we fix all the states in the Swarm to share time, states distribution in each slice of the causal cone  will be proportional to its reward density distribution in the limit.
  If we do not fix the time, a Swarm will automatically adjust to also distribute the states symmetrically with respect to the time horizon.

 - ***Given a uniform prior, this algorithm will never perform worse than random.
-And it will only perform randomly when no information is available in the sampled Swarm of states that we can levare to build a more efficient causal cone.***
+And it will only perform randomly when no information is available in the sampled Swarm of states that we can leverage to build a more efficient causal cone.***

     Yes, we have read about the No Free Lunch Theorem, and we think this is an exception.